 A few years ago, trying to load a video on a mobile device would take at least five minutes, if not more, of buffering time.
 But today, video load times are almost non-existent.
 According to Sprout Social, Facebook now gets over 8 billion average daily video views and 100 million hours of video watched every day.
 That’s A LOT of videos.
 Of those video views, people are five times more likely to watch them on a smartphone than on a desktop.
 Now’s the time for your dealership to take advantage of the huge percentage of people who are watching and engaging with videos on Facebook.

 As a dealership on Facebook, we recommend ensuring your TV Spots are adaptable to social by including captions and keeping them under 30 seconds in length.
-If you don’t have your own TV Spots, create a quick video yourself using programs like Adobe Spark, or custom gifs on Giphy’s Gif Maker.
+If you don’t have your own TV Spots, create a quick video yourself using programs like Adobe Express, or custom gifs on Giphy’s Gif Maker.
 Go the extra mile by starting your own Facebook Live videos, which Sprout Social notes are watched three times longer during the actual stream than on replay.
 Live video examples we’ve seen perform well have included showing what vehicles are newly in stock, introducing an employee of the month, announcing a local raffle winner, or doing a walkaround of a new vehicle.
 These types of videos are rich in content and are proven ways to generate genuine engagement with your followers.

 Embrace Your Facebook Advertising Dollars